 Long-term rental accommodation is sometimes available and we are working on creating some short stay accommodation.

-We occasionally advertise Open Days on our website when we welcome visitors to the village and invite them to enjoy a taste of our village life.
-Outside of these days, please contact us well in advance of any planned visit so we can make sure someone is available to show you around.
+Please contact us well in advance of any planned visit so we can make sure someone is available to show you around.